-- Feedback is sought from people supported through the review process and is recorded. - Further work is currently being undertaken by Adult Social Care to ensure the care management process and documenting of conversations is strength-based and co-produced.
-As part of this work Adult Social Care will endeavour to ensure that the recommendations of this report are integral to the care management process and that there are robust mechanisms in the system to collate individual feedback which can inform strategic change.
+- Feedback is sought from people supported through the review process and is recorded. - Further work is currently being undertaken by Adult Social Care to ensure the care management process and documenting of conversations is strengthbased and co-produced.
+As part of this work Adult Social Care will endeavour to ensure that the recommendations of this report are integral to

-- Contract review processes are in development currently and will include gathering of views from people supported, their families, care staff and other stakeholders.
+- the care management process and that there are robust mechanisms in the system to collate individual feedback which can inform strategic change. - Contract review processes are in development currently and will include gathering of views from people supported, their families, care staff and other stakeholders.
 This information will inform quality improvement work and future commission plans.
-It is important to note that if issues/concerns are picked up as part of this process, an action plan would be implemented with the Provider. - 6.
-Care providers should identify unpaid carers and offer direct support to them such as carers groups.
-Where this is not feasible for the care provider, they should offer signposting to other relevant support.
+It is important to note that if issues/concerns are picked up as part of this process, an action plan would be implemented with the Provider.